 In other words: what is the link between peptides and aging?
 In a nutshell, aging involves the gradual process of a slowdown in protein synthesis, which eventually leads to malfunction and death of a living organism.
 Various stress factors such as lifestyle, disease, work, ecology, and genetics lead to this slowed synthesis of protein in various organs and tissues.

 Currently, there does indeed exist a class of substances that aim to slow this process and therefore prolong lifespan of certain animals.
 These substances are known as “geroprotectors.”
 Some more common geroprotectors include melatonin, carnosine and metformin.
-But, as you can read about in “The Dark Side Of Metformin: A “Longevity Wonder Drug” That Promises to Extend Life For A Nickel A Pop”, many of these compounds are either only mildly effective or downright dangerous with long term use.
+But, as you can read about in “The Dark Side Of Metformin: A “Longevity Wonder Compound” That Promises to Extend Life For A Nickel A Pop”, many of these compounds are either only mildly effective or downright dangerous with long term use.

 In contrast, peptide bioregulators – first discovered and researched in the 1980s by professor Khavinson – are based on the premise that each body organ uses a very specific peptide that acts like a gene switch, triggering or “regulating” a biological reserve.
 When isolated from individual organs and glands, these specific peptides stimulate protein synthesis of the tissues they are derived from.